-- The Plenary Meeting of the General Assembly to adopt the seventh biennial United Nations Global Counter-Terrorism Strategy review resolution on Monday 21 and Tuesday 22 June 2021; and
+- The Plenary Meeting of the General Assembly to adopt the seventh biennial United Nations Global Counter-Terrorism Strategy review resolution

 - The Second United Nations High-Level Conference (HLC) of Heads of Counter-Terrorism Agencies of Member States from Monday 28 to Wednesday 30 June.

 - The CT Week will also feature 34 side events jointly organised by Member States, international and regional organizations, UN entities, civil society organizations and the private sector from Thursday 24 June to Wednesday 30 June.